NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 - `screen -ls` list your active screen sessions
 - `screen -r <ID>` reattaches your session.
 - `Ctrl+A K` closes your session

-- [ ] was that all essential screen commands?

 As space both on SAGA and NIRD will be limited, and not everything will be totally functional at the beginning, a good organisation is vital.
 Therefore: please clean and sort your files before transfer of your data from ABEL to NIRD.